MarkdownMaverick/jokersgambit/README.md

 // ROW 4 2S, 3S, 4S, 5S, 6S, 7S, 8S, 9S, 10S, JS, QS, KS, AS
 // ROW 5 JA, JB, B0, B1, B2, B3, B4, B5, B6, B7, B8, B9, B10 )  (The first two cards in this row are useable cards(the two jokers) , the B0-B10 are variations of the back of the cards )

-- current state compiling with no errors in nowmal make,
+- current state: compiling with no errors ,-
-- A lot of errors while using strict makefile, i updated makefile for strict or non strict compiling , Switch the # on the cflags
-- Testing in progress...Dead code causing issues,
-- fixing badly named vars &  const ,